Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 1. **pyproj Compilation Errors**:
    - Error message: `Cannot assign type 'void (void *, int, const char *) except * nogil' to 'PJ_LOG_FUNCTION'`
-   - Solution: Use the alternative build script by changing the build command to `./build_alt.sh`
+   - Solution 1: Use the alternative build script by changing the build command to `./build_alt.sh`
-   - This script installs a specific version of pyproj (3.2.0) that's known to work with Render
+     - This script tries multiple approaches to install pyproj, including pre-built wheels
+   - Solution 2: If that still fails, use the minimal build script: `./build_minimal.sh`
+     - This script uses system packages and creates minimal wrappers for problematic packages

 2. **GDAL Installation Issues**:
    - If you see errors related to GDAL installation, try modifying the build script to use a specific GDAL version